History of JetBlue in Timeline

 June 2023: JetBlue Changes Standard Livery

-In June 2023, JetBlue updated its standard livery to feature a primarily blue design with lighter accents.
+In June 2023, JetBlue updated its standard livery to a primarily blue design with lighter accents.

 October 2023: JetBlue Announces New Transatlantic Flights

-In October 2023, JetBlue announced it would add flights from Boston and New York (JFK) to Dublin, Ireland, and New York (JFK) to Edinburgh, Scotland, in 2024.
-Service from Boston to Amsterdam would also begin that year, bringing JetBlue's list of transatlantic destinations to six.
+In October 2023, JetBlue announced new flights from Boston and New York (JFK) to Dublin, Ireland, and from New York (JFK) to Edinburgh, Scotland, to begin in 2024.

-On October 31, 2023, the Spirit case went to trial.
-JetBlue argued that acquiring Spirit would enable it to better compete with the Big Four airlines, while the Justice Department contended that an independent Spirit serves price-conscious consumers and needs protection.
+On October 31, 2023, the JetBlue acquisition of Spirit case went to trial.
+JetBlue argued that acquiring Spirit would increase its fleet size, enabling it to better compete with major airlines.
+The Justice Department argued that an independent Spirit is required to protect price-conscious consumers.

-In January 2024, JetBlue announced that CEO Robin Hayes would step down effective February 12, to be replaced by president Joanna Geraghty, making her the first woman to lead a major US airline.
+In January 2024, JetBlue announced that CEO Robin Hayes would step down effective February 12.
+He would be replaced by president Joanna Geraghty.

-As of January 2024, JetBlue Airways flies to 104 destinations in the Americas, with most of them in the United States and the Caribbean, a smaller selection of destinations in parts of Central and South America, and four destinations in Europe.
+As of January 2024, JetBlue Airways flies to 104 destinations in the Americas, with most of them in the United States and the Caribbean, and four destinations in Europe.

 January 16, 2024: Federal Judge Blocks JetBlue's Acquisition of Spirit Airlines

-On January 16, 2024, a federal judge blocked JetBlue's acquisition of Spirit Airlines, citing concerns about competition and consumer welfare.
+On January 16, 2024, a federal judge blocked JetBlue's acquisition of Spirit Airlines.

 February 7, 2024: Marty St. George Returns to JetBlue as President

-On February 7, 2024, JetBlue announced that Marty St. George would return to the airline as president starting on February 26, 2024, after leaving in 2020.
+On February 7, 2024, JetBlue announced that Marty St. George would return to the airline as president starting on February 26, 2024.

-February 26, 2024: Marty St. George Rejoins JetBlue as President
+February 26, 2024: Marty St. George assumes role of President at JetBlue

-On March 4, 2024, JetBlue and Spirit announced they were calling off their merger, with JetBlue paying Spirit a breakup fee of $69 million and Spirit's shareholders $400 million.
+On March 4, 2024, JetBlue and Spirit Airlines announced they were calling off their merger.
+JetBlue paid Spirit a breakup fee of $69 million and Spirit's shareholders $400 million.

 May 2024: JetBlue Expands San Juan Hub